Political positions of Grigory Yavlinsky

 Grigory Yavlinsky, a former member of the State Duma, leader of the Yabloko political party, and three-time Russian presidential candidate, has taken positions on many political issues through his public comments, his presidential campaign statements, and his voting record.

-In regards to social issues, Yavlinsky has occupied the centre-left.
+Regarding social issues, Yavlinsky has occupied the centre-left.
 In terms of economic issues, Yavlinksy occupied the centre-right of the Russian political spectrum.
 His ideology most strongly appealed to Russia's population of young intellectuals.
 His politics can be classified as liberal-democratic.

 Domestic policy

 Government reform

 Yavlinsky had opposed Yeltsin's 1993 constitution, as he believed it restructured the government to have a far too authoritarian executive branch.
-Yavkinsky opposed reductions if civil freedoms, and stood in strong opposition to the establishment of an authoritarian leadership.
+Yavlinsky opposed reductions in civil freedoms, and stood in strong opposition to the establishment of an authoritarian leadership.

-Yavlinsky has advocated undertaking a campaign to remove corruption in government.
+Yavlinsky has advocated for undertaking a campaign to remove corruption in government.

 He has asserted that the judiciary of Russia should be made genuinely independent.